Grubhart/.net-core-3.1x-api-template/README.md

-# .net-core-3.1x-api-template
+# Net-Core-3.1x-api-template
-this repo get a personal template to create .Net Core 3.1x API
+this repo get a personal template to create .Net Core 3.1x APIs